 Nick Johannsen – Director

-Nick works with our partners to develop and promote the vision and strategic direction for the management of the Kent Downs AONB, he liaises at a local, regional and national level to secure commitment, policy, resources and action which will conserve and enhance the natural beauty of the area.
-He leads on the Management Plan review, oversees the work of the Unit and its delivery of the policies and actions of the plan.
+Nick works with our partners to develop and promote the vision and strategic direction for the management of the Kent Downs National Landscape.
+He liaises at a local, regional and national level to secure commitment, policy, resources and action which will conserve and enhance the natural beauty of the area.
+He leads on the Management Plan review, oversees the work of the Kent Downs Unit and its delivery of the policies and actions of the plan.
 Nick also supports many partnership projects, amongst other work he is chairman of the Board of the ‘Up on the Downs’ Landscape Partnership scheme operating around Dover and Folkestone, chairman of the steering group of the Our Land sustainable rural tourism project, chairman of the Kent Landscape Group, chairman of the Mid Kent Downs Countryside Partnership, chairman of the North Downs Way National Trail Steering Group, chairman of the Darent Valley Landscape Partnership Scheme and he sits on the Kent Countryside Access Forum.

 Lisa is responsible for managing the overall unit budgets, including the preparation of financial claims for funders and the preparation/sorting of match funding evidence.
 She also produces financial reports and financial monitoring reports.